Archive for September, 2006

 the elements rage

 But a still picture really doesn’t do it justice.
-As it happens my little camera will take movies as well, so if you’d like to, you can download a brief video clip - complete with poorly recorded audio - here.
-(If you actually do bother to do this, and the film runs poorly, it might be best to right-click the link and choose “Save Target As”, and then run the file on your machine.)
+As it happens my little camera will take movies as well, so if you’d like to, you can download brief clip – complete with poorly recorded audio – here.
+(Best to right-click the link and choose “Save Target As”, then save and run the file on your machine.)

 Between Iraq and a Hard Place